 |

-postmark on cover to Murfreesboro Tenn. (barely reduced at
+cover to Murfreesboro Tenn. (barely reduced at left), stamp with

 |